jon-atto-bennett/social-soccer-league/README.md

 3. Run `npm start`
 4. Navigate to [http://localhost:3000](http://localhost:3000)

-**This project has been superceded by social-soccer-league-react-redux**
+**This project has been superceded by social-sports-league-react-redux**